-Uses in this category include lands primarily in a natural state including non-wooded wetlands, grasslands, prairies, beaches and other publically-owned natural areas.
-This category contains 137.5 acres or 0.8 percent of the undeveloped land in the Town and 0.6 percent of the total area.
+Uses in this category include lands primarily in a natural state including non-wooded wetlands, grasslands and prairies.
+This category contains 2,601 acres or 11.8 percent of the undeveloped land in the Town and 15.1 percent of the total area.
 These areas are found in large tracts throughout the Town primarily adjacent to water features and woodlands.